Coffee A-Z Glossary

 Arabica

-There are two types of coffee beans typically used for creating the delicious NESCAFÉ® coffee you know and love – Arabica and Robusta.
-Arabica is generally more favoured due to its smoother and less bitter taste profile.
+There are two types of coffee bean typically used for creating the delicious NESCAFÉ® coffee you know and love – Arabica and Robusta.

 Barista

-Barista is a coffee term you all should know!
-This is a person who artfully crafts your favourite coffee, usually at a coffee shop.
-It takes a lot of skill to be able to make great coffee and baristas have to master a whole host of coffee varieties from an espresso shot to the precise layers of the cappuccino.
+A coffee term you should know!
+A barista is a person who artfully crafts your favourite coffee, usually at a coffee shop.
+It takes a lot of skill to be able to make great coffee and baristas have to master a host of beverage varieties from an espresso shot to the precise layers of the cappuccino.

 Cappuccino